Recorded Webinar: Reducing Chargebacks with Browser-layer Intelligence (cside x Chargebacks911)

 Frequently Asked Questions

 The fundamental difference is depth of protection.
 Cloudflare Page Shield uses Content Security Policy (CSP) to block scripts from 'bad' domains, but it never analyzes the actual JavaScript code inside those scripts.
-Cside's hybrid proxy intercepts every script, analyzes the complete payload with AI-driven detection, and blocks malicious content before it reaches the browser.
+Cside monitors script behaviors in the browser and downloads scripts for deep analysis on cside's infrastructure, using AI-driven detection to identify malicious content.
 This means we can catch attacks hidden within legitimate CDNs that CSP would miss entirely.

 Cloudflare Page Shield provides CSP violation reports showing which domains were blocked, but cside captures and archives the exact malicious code that was attempted.
 This gives you complete forensic evidence showing precisely what the attack looked like and what data it was trying to steal.
 Auditors get immutable proof of the attack code rather than just a report that a domain was blocked.